-Certain statements contained in this AIF are forward-looking information (collectively "forward-looking statements"), within the meaning of the applicable Canadian securities legislation.
+Certain statements contained in this AIF are forwardlooking information (collectively "forward-looking statements"), within the meaning of the applicable Canadian securities legislation.
 We hereby provide cautionary statements identifying important factors that could cause our actual results to differ materially from those projected in these forward-looking statements.
-Any statements that express, or involve discussions as to, expectations, beliefs, plans, objectives, assumptions or future events or performance (often, but not always, through the use of words or phrases such as "will likely result", "are expected to", "will continue", "is anticipated", "projection", "vision", "goals", "objective", "target", "schedules", "outlook", "anticipate", "expect", "estimate", "could", "should", "expect", "plan", "seek", "may", "intend", "likely", "will", "believe" and similar expressions are not historical facts and are forward-looking and may involve estimates and assumptions and are subject to risks, uncertainties and other factors some of which are beyond our control and difficult to predict.
+Any statements that express, or involve discussions as to, expectations, beliefs, plans, objectives, assumptions or future events or performance (often, but not always, through the use of words or phrases such as "will likely result", "are expected to", "will continue", "is anticipated", "projection", "vision", "goals", "objective", "target", "schedules", "outlook", "anticipate", "expect", "estimate", "could", "should", "expect", "plan", "seek", "may", "intend", "likely", "will", "believe", "shall" and similar expressions) are not historical facts and are forward-looking and may involve estimates and assumptions and are subject to risks, uncertainties and other factors some of which are beyond our control and difficult to predict.
 Accordingly, these factors could cause actual results or outcomes to differ materially from those expressed in the forwardlooking statements.
 Therefore, any such forwardlooking statements are qualified in their entirety by reference to the factors discussed throughout this document.

-In particular, material forward-looking statements in this annual information form include:
+In particular, material forward-looking statements in this AIF include, but are not limited to, statements on the following: